poojachaudhuri/gulab-jamun-in-nyc/README.md

 ### Findings

-The project inferred that gulab jamun is more popular that matcha cheesecake though both desserts do not seem to be sold by many restaurants.
+This project inferred that gulab jamun is more popular than matcha cheesecake though both desserts do not seem to be sold by many restaurants.
+Restaurants in 'Curry Row' in Lower Manhattan is where one can find both desserts compared to other parts of the city.
 I also found that canned gulab jamuns are a cheaper option in comparison.

 ### Limitations